 Change Animation Speed

-In more exciting parts of the game, you can increase the background speed.
+You can increase the background speed in more exciting parts of the game.
 We did this for “PayCars” to great effect.
-In the final levels, we increased the background speed to make the players feel the car is moving faster, thus adding to the excitement.
+In the final levels, we increased the background speed to make the players feel the car was moving faster, thus adding to the excitement.

 Play With Hue